Contingency Sales helps disruptive technology B2B firms get to market without early venture capital.

 First, we only apply our thoughts to raw startups—companies who have few or no customers and have not done venture funding.

-Life is different before you have your first customer.
+Life is different before you have your first few customers.

 Second, we believe most traditional enterprise sales and marketing is a needless cost and a raw startup needs to understand that “conventional wisdom” for mature firms may be conventional stupidity for a disruptive startup.